Miracle1207/EconGym/document/Individual Decision Issues/Q4-How-does-work-life-balance-impact-well-being.md

 In the work–life balance experiments, the government must coordinate across multiple departments, for example: the Ministry of Labor enforces maximum working‐hour limits; the pension authority calibrates relevant pension regulations; and the tax authority adapts fiscal rules to the evolving social environment.

 **Firm → Perfect Competition**
-Firms compete for talent through ​**wages and flexible work policies**​.
+Firms compete for talent through ​wages and flexible work policies.
 Workers choose environments that best match their balance preferences, forcing companies to adapt HR strategies.

-**Bank →Non-Profit Platform
+**Bank →Non-Profit Platform**
-Provide ​life‑cycle financial products**​—retirement accounts, health insurance, liquidity support.
+Provide ​life‑cycle financial products—retirement accounts, health insurance, liquidity support.
 As work–life patterns shift, so do saving needs and demand for these services.

 ---